manwar/theweeklychallenge/content/blog/perl-weekly-challenge-353.md

 #### Example 3

-    Input: @sentences = ("Short", "This sentence has six words in total", "A B C", "Just four words here")
+    Input: @sentences = ("Short", "This sentence has seven words in total", "A B C", "Just four words here")
-    Output: 6
+    Output: 7

 <br>